sulfuror/rescript-sh/README.md

 the days left for the next "cleanup" run, the days it'll run the next "cleanup" operation and the duration of the whole operation.

-Note that running `rescript` alone (without any commands or options) will run all these `restic` commands.
-You can parse `restic` commands but the script was originally made to automate these `restic` commands.

 ## Keep in mind
 1. If you use this script is at your own risk.
 If you do something wrong, that's on you.
    You should take the time to study the script and see if it can help you